Kaiabbey/StocktakeApp/README.md

 in the settings section users can see their details and set options to stay logged in or not, and what theme they want to use.

+<h1>Technologies</h1>

+<h3>Fomantic UI</h3>
+<p>I'm using Fomantic UI As a CDN to keep it up to date it's run most of my styling on the front end and incorporates interactive elements such as the sidebar</p>

+<h3>React</h3>
+<p>I'm using the most recent React version to server administration data to better seperate the admin section from the sections for all users</p>

+<h3>html5-qrcode</h3>
+<p>i'm using a CDN to use the most recent version, i'm using this technology to power my scanning functionality and it integral to my application running</p>

+<h3>Bouncer</h3>
+<p>I'm using a CDN to import the most recent version of Bouncer.
+Bouncer is used for my front end validation and error handling on incorrect inputs</p>

 <h1>Road Map</h1>